 During our inspection visit we made it up to the clock works, still ticking away happily.
 It was supplied by E.Burmester of Cape Town, dated 1910.
 E.Burmester was a well known shop in Capetown for jewelry, watches and clocks.

 As the town was growing and the church membership numbers were increasing it became necessary to split the congregation.
 The congregation of Bethlehem-Wes was formed in 1927 and a new church had to be built.

 A very imposing building, the architects were Louw & Louw, that would be the partnership of Wynand Louw and his brother.
 The building contains elements from Roman, Byzantine windows and domes), Greek (columns of the entrance and Barock (main entrance) architecture.

-The situation with the congregation now is that have amalgamated again due to shrinking numbers.
+The situation with the congregation now is that they have amalgamated again due to shrinking numbers.
 Something I have observed in many other towns, it's the changing demographics.